ClaraCliment/ClaraCliment/README.md

-# Clara Climent - Web developer junior 💻
+# Clara Climent - Junior front-end web developer & Senior graphic designer
 Hi!
 My name is Clara and I am currently following a training as a web developer junior at [BeCode](https://becode.org/fr/apprendre/developpeur-web-junior/), in Brussels.
 I have been working as a graphic designer these last 12 years and I would like to join a digital team after my training and deepen my knowledge in web development.

 ### My skills